jdreaver/rust-os/README.md

 ## TODO

-- BUG: Fix physical memory allocator giving out memory at address 0.
-I think we are overwriting the bitmap itself somehow.
-Are we not properly reserving the bitmap data itself?
-  - I think we are straight up not marking the bitmap memory as used in bootstrap.rs!
 - Filesystem
   - Don't load entire inode table.
 Currently it loads 512 blocks!
 Just load the necessary block.
   - Rename `BlockReader` to `BlockDevice`